jodimead/jodimead.github.io/_pages/cv.md

 * 2019-2020: Associate Dean in Residence
   * Boise State University
   * Graduate College
-  * One year position:  Led mentoring activites and represented the College in meetings with students, faculty and administrators.
+  * One year position where I led mentoring activites and represented the College with students, faculty and administrators.

   * 2017: Visiting Scholar
     * Portland State University